legendy4141/LanceDB/docs/src/embeddings/embedding_functions.md

 Representing multi-modal data as vector embeddings is becoming a standard practice.
-Embedding functions can themselves be thought of as key part of the data processing pipeline that each request has to be passed through.
+Embedding functions can themselves be thought of as  part of the data processing pipeline that each request has to be passed through.
 The assumption here is: after initial setup, these components and the underlying methodology are not expected to change for a particular project.

 For this purpose, LanceDB introduces an **embedding functions API**, that allow you simply set up once, during the configuration stage of your project.
 After this, the table remembers it, effectively making the embedding functions *disappear in the background* so you don't have to worry about manually passing callables, and instead, simply focus on the rest of your data engineering pipeline.